 Assistant Coach/Recruiting Coordinator

-Singer is in his third season with Mason in 2014, coming to the University after spending three seasons at Temple University.
+Singer is in his fourth season with Mason in 2015, coming to the University after spending three seasons at Temple University.
 His duties also include serving as the recruiting coordinator.

 At Temple, Singer served as an assistant coach and was responsible for working with goalkeepers, scouting and recruiting.
 The squad made two A-10 tournament appearances and defeated two NSCAA Top 25 ranked teams during his three seasons.
 Individually, Singer helped develop 11 A-10 All-Conference, five NSCAA Mid-Atlantic All-Region and two NSCAA All-Americans selections.
 One of his players also participated in the MLS Player Combine and eventually signed with the Philadelphia Union, while two were selected to the MAC Hermann Trophy Watch list and seven were tabbed to the NSCAA Mid-Atlantic All-Region squad.